 Figure 5.2.2.3.2-1: NF service consumer retrieve the properties of an existing MBS User Service

-In order to retrieve the properties of an existing MBS User Service, the NF service consumer shall send an HTTP GET request message to the resource URI "{apiRoot}/nmbsf-mbsuserserv/<apiVersion>/mbs-user-services/{mbsUserServId}" as shown in step 1 of figure 5.2.2.3.2-1.
+In order to retrieve the properties of an existing MBS User Service, the NF service consumer shall send an HTTP GET request message to the resource URI "{apiRoot}/nmbsf-mbs-us/<apiVersion>/mbs-user-services/{mbsUserServId}" as shown in step 1 of figure 5.2.2.3.2-1.

 If the MBSF determines the received HTTP GET request message needs to be redirected, the MBSF shall send an HTTP redirect response as specified in clause 6.10.9 of 3GPP TS 29.500 [4].